 If you want to become a user experience designer, you need at least a bachelor’s degree in the related fields of visual design, computer science, communication, and human psychology.
 Some companies also prefer candidates who possess graduate degrees.

 Effective communication is vital in any organization, which is why companies need to engage a communications manager.
 Communication managers ensure effective and seamless internal and external communications in an organization.

 Although not apparent at first glance, their role requires creativity and innovative spirit.
 Most of their responsibilities include preparing media reports and collaterals, creating press releases, and assisting marketing campaigns and efforts.

 To become a communications manager, an individual would need a bachelor’s degree in the courses of communications, public relations, or journalism.
 Some companies would also require 3 to 5 years of experience in the job.

-You don’t have to sacrifice your art for the sake of making a living.
+You don’t have to sacrifice your passion for art, for the sake of making a living.
 Now, you can do both!
 This extensive list of artistic jobs that pay over $100k will allow you to unleash your creativity, make good money, and allow you to love what you do.